stars-and-signs/stars-and-signs/docs/core_rules/09-protagonist-resources.md

 At each Major Milestone, a protagonist’s Effort resets to the corresponding Refresh value.
 Protagonists

-## **Gaining Skill Points**
+## **Gaining Experience Points**

-Whenever a protagonist regains Effort through either a Skill compel or Refresh, they also gain an equal number of Skill Points (SP).
+Whenever a protagonist regains Effort through either a Skill compel or Refresh, they also gain an equal number of Experience Points (XP).

 # Hope